jst-build/jst/doc/concepts/computed-roots.md

 Rules can share computation through expressions.
-However, the interface, deliberately has to be explicit, including the documentation strings that are used by `just describe`.
-While this allows easy and efficient implementation of `just describe`, there is some redundancy involved, as often fields are only there to be used by a common expression, but this have to be documented in a redundant way (causing additional maintenance burden).
+However, the interface, deliberately has to be explicit, including the documentation strings that are used by `jst describe`.
+While this allows easy and efficient implementation of `jst describe`, there is some redundancy involved, as often fields are only there to be used by a common expression, but this have to be documented in a redundant way (causing additional maintenance burden).